Rotary Rocket: Helicopter from orbit

 During reentry, the base also served as a water-cooled heatshield.
 This was theoretically a good way to survive reentry, particularly for a lightweight reusable vehicle.
 However, using water as a coolant would require converting it into superheated steam, at high temperatures and pressures, and there were concerns about micrometeorite damage on orbit puncturing the pressure vessel, causing the reentry shield to fail.
 These concerns were resolved using a failure-resistant massively redundant flow system, created using thin metal sheets chemically etched with a pattern of micropores forming a channel system that was robust against failure and damage.

 In addition, cooling was achieved two different ways; one way was the vaporization of the water, but the second was even more significant, and was due to the creation of a layer of "cool" steam surrounding the base surface, reducing the ability to heat.
 Further, the water metering system would have to be extremely reliable, giving one drop per second per square inch, and was achieved via a trial/error design approach on real hardware.
 By the end of the Roton program, some hardware had been built and tested.
 The reentry trajectory was to be trimmed, similar to the Soyuz, to minimize the G loads on the passengers.
 And the ballistic coefficient was better for the Roton and could be better tailored.
 When the Soyuz trim system failed and it went full ballistic, the G levels did rise significantly but without incident to the passengers.

-The vehicle was also unique in planning to use its rotary wing for landing, rather than fixed wings or parachutes.
+The vehicle was also unique in planning to use its helicopter-style rotors for landing, rather than wings or parachutes.
 This concept allowed controlled landings (unlike parachutes), and it was 1/5 the weight of fixed wings.
-Another advantage was that a rotary aircraft could land almost anywhere, whereas winged spaceplanes such as the Space Shuttle had to make it back to the runway to land safely.
-The rotor blades were to be deployed before reentry and powered by peroxide tip rockets.
+Another advantage was that a helicopter could land almost anywhere, whereas winged spaceplanes such as the Space Shuttle had to make it back to the runway.
+The rotor blades were to be powered by peroxide tip rockets.
+The rotor blades were to be deployed before reentry; some questions were raised about whether the blades would survive until landing.

 The initial plan was to have them almost vertical, but that was found to be unstable as they needed to drop lower and lower and spin faster for stability, the heating rates went up dramatically and the air flow became more head on.
 The implication of that was that the blades went from a lightly heated piece of hardware to one that either had to be actively cooled or made of SiC or other refractory material.
 The idea of popping out the blades became much more attractive at this point, and initial studies were made for that option.
 This rotor design concept was not without precedent.
 In 1955, one of five Soviet designs for planned suborbital piloted missions was to include rocket-tipped rotors as its landing system.
-On May 1, 1958 these plans were dropped as a decision was made to proceed directly to orbital flights.
+On May 1, 1958, these plans were dropped as a decision was made to proceed directly to orbital flights.